jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 # Introduction
 This blog continues the [Interpreter Design Pattern](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) series by implementing a Scanner and Parser for the Rational Expression Evaluator using the theory and practice described in [Scanner and Parser](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html).

-This blog wraps up the Rational Expression Evaluator with a fully functioning Domain-Specific Language (DSL) example.
+This blog wraps up the Rational Expression Evaluator with a fully functioning Domain-Specific Language (DSL) implementation.
 For background on the journey that concludes here, see:
 * [Rational Number Evaluator Use Case Introduction](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html#rational-number-evaluator-use-case) where the Rational Number Evaluator DSL was first introduced.
 * [Rational Number Evaluator Grammar Use Case](https://jhumelsine.github.io/2024/04/02/interpreter-design-pattern-grammars.html#rational-number-evaluator-grammar-use-case) where the Rational Number Evaluator grammar was presented.
 * [Rational Expression Evaluator Design](https://jhumelsine.github.io/2024/04/07/interpreter-design-pattern-design.html#grammar-to-design-via-use-case) where a UML class design for the Rational Expression Evaluator based upon the grammar was presented.
 I think this is when I started changing the name of the use case from _Rational Number Evaluator_ to _Rational Expression Evaluator_.